Texan turning Japanese sake into a Lone Star tipple

-AUSTIN, Texas, Feb 16 (Reuters) - What could be more Texas than this?
+AUSTIN, Texas (Reuters) - What could be more Texas than this?
 Rice grown in Texas fields first planted by settlers more than a century ago, processed by a Texan in the heart of the capital, Austin, and sold under the product name “Rising Star.”

 Welcome to the world of the Texas Sake Company, almost certainly the first - and most certainly the only - commercial brewer of the Japanese rice wine operating in the Lone Star State.